 All new or transfer students wishing to major in music are required to audition; you must be formally accepted to NMU before you can sign up for an audition.
 Once you receive the university acceptance, you may register for an audition online or by contacting the Music Department at (906) 227-2563.
 You will receive confirmation and further important information

-Audition dates for freshman majors entering in Fall 2014 are listed below.
-You should plan to audition on one of these dates if you wish to be considered for scholarships (see Scholarships below).
-However, alternate audition times are arranged, often as part of a campus visit.
-You may also contact the Department (906-227-2563 or email@example.com).
+Audition dates for freshman majors entering in Fall 2019 are listed below.
+You should plan to audition on one of these dates if you wish to be considered for scholarships (descriptions below).
+However, alternate audition times may be arranged by contacting the music office (906-227-2563 or email@example.com).
 Auditions are commonly coordinated with a campus visit.
 On-campus auditions are recommended, but Skype auditions may be arranged if completed by March 11.

 I. Performance (An accompanist will be available upon request.
 Students should provide printed music for accompanist)

 - all major scales (one octave ascending and descending) Percussionists may substitute drum rudiments

 - prepared solo with or without accompaniment (comparable to a solo performed at a Solo & Ensemble Festival)

 - an ascending and descending major scale (on a neutral syllable or solfege), demonstrating normal tuning and control

 - sight reading